Letter from the chairman of the Company

 Dear share owner

-Subject to their appointment and reappointment at the AGM, the composition of our three main committees will be as follows:
+The committee reviewed the composition of each of the Board Committees and the Board agreed following that review to realign and reduce committee memberships in October 2015, to reflect the skills and interests of respective directors.
+Subject to their appointment and reappointment at the AGM, the amended composition of our three main committees will continue to be as follows:

 |Nomination and Governance Committee